Ellen Angelina

-Ellen Angelinawaty (born 30 June 1976) is a former Indonesian badminton player and now is a badminton coach in PB Djarum.
+Ellen Angelinawaty (born 30 June 1976) is an Indonesian badminton player and now is a badminton coach in PB Djarum.
 Born in Salatiga, Central Java, Angelina who play in the singles category, had won the Malaysia and Indonesia International tournaments in 1997.
 She reach the final at the 2000 Asian Championships, and clinched the silver medal after lose to Xie Xingfang of China.
 At the same year, she competed at the Summer Olympics in Sydney, Australia.
 At the peak of her career, she won the 2001 Indonesia Open, beating the Chinese player Wang Chen in the final.